des4maisons/til/til.md

+* In `vim` "explore" mode, hitting `t` will open the file under the cursor in a new tab.
 * `tail +2` will print all but the first line of the file.
 * When you get the following type of error: